facebookresearch/ParlAI/docs/source/tutorial_metrics.md

            0 .002097 14202 442.5 6.446 8069 .1345    .0384 2.979 7.5e-06  3242   101 19.67      .4133               339012 17445 543.5
 ```

-Here we see a number of extra metrics, each of which we explain below:
+Here we see a number of extra metrics, each of which we explain below.
+They may be
+roughly divided into diagnostic/performance metrics, and modeling metrics.
+The
+modeling metrics are:
+- `ppl` and `token_acc`: the perplexity and per-token accuracy. these are generative
+  performance metrics.

+The diagnostic metrics are:
 - `tpb`, `ctpb`, `ltpb`: stand for tokens per batch, context-tokens per batch,
   and label-tokens per batch.
 These are useful for measuring how dense the
   batches are, and are helpful when experimenting with [dynamic